 - 1. Provide safe pedestrian, wheelchair, and bicycle trails and linkages throughout the community. - 2.
 Link neighbourhoods to community focal features, schools, churches, shops and services, public transit, parks, greenways and the waterfront. - 3.
-Ensure linkage to bikeways and trail systems in the City of Parksville and the Town of Oualicum Beach. - 4.
-Provide suitable and safe trail crossings of French Creek, Englishman River, and Little Qualicum River.
+Ensure linkage to bikeways and trail systems in the City of Parksville and the Town of Qualicum Beach. - 4.
+Provide suitable and safe trail crossings of French Creek, Englishman River, and Little Oualicum River.

 - 1. The bicycle and trail routes as illustrated on Map Nos.
-4 and 8 of this Plan and the French Creek Active Transportation Plan are supported in Electoral Area 'G'.
-The Ministry of Transportation and Infrastructure is encouraged to provide a safe place for cycling and pedestrian passage along bicycle and trail routes that are adjacent to public roadways. - 2.
+4 and 8 of this Plan are supported in Electoral Area 'G'.
+The Ministry of Transportation is encouraged to provide a safe place for cycling and pedestrian passage along bicycle and trail routes that are adjacent to public roadways. - 2.
 The priority for bicycle and trail routes will be to link neighbourhoods with parks, schools, waterfront areas, community focal features, neighbourhood centres, and mixed use areas. - 3.
-Proposed walking and bicycle routes/trails on Map No. 8 (Mobility Options and Road Network Plan) and the French Creek Active Transportation Plan are deemed vital to

-- Electoral Area 'G'.
+Proposed walking routes/trails on Map No. 8 (Mobility Options and Road Network Plan) are deemed vital to Electoral Area 'G'.
 Any development proposals which propose to omit the provision or construction of walking routes/trails where identified pursuant to Map No. 8 are not supported. - 4.
-The development of a walkway adjacent to and connecting with the French Creek Bridge is supported. - 5.
-The development of an underpass under the French Creek Bridge or other connection to facilitate cyclists and pedestrians crossing across the highway is supported. - 6.
+The development of a walkway adjacent to and connecting with the French Creek Bridge is supported.

+- 5. The development of an underpass/walkway under the French Creek Bridge to facilitate cyclists and pedestrians crossing under the highway is supported. - 6.
 The Regional District of Nanaimo will work in conjunction with the City of Parksville and the Town of Qualicum Beach to ensure that bicycle routes and trails are linked with the trails and bikeways in adjoining urban areas and are constructed to compatible standards. - 7.
 A mixed use linear corridor connection within the Transportation Corridor (E&N Railway) is supported. - 8.
 The establishment of bicycle stands for securing bicycles in parks and neighbourhood centres is supported. - 9.
-A pedestrian boardwalk/walkway to provide sufficient public access along the shoreline and estuary is required for development adjacent to the French Creek Harbour and estuary.
-The boardwalk/walkway must be developed in an environmentally responsible way and must not have a negative impact on French Creek and the associated riparian vegetation. - 10.
-The Regional District of Nanaimo will pursue opportunities with the BC Ministry of Transportation and Infrastructure to upgrade the existing French Creek bridge pedestrian crossing to a safe and comfortable active transportation crossing. - 11.
-Development occurring adjacent to French Creek, Englishman River, or Little Qualicum River will be subject to consideration for provisions of additional active transportation connections across these waterways.
+A pedestrian boardwalk/walkway to provide sufficient public access along the shoreline and estuary is required as part of a historical development approval condition adjacent to French Creek Harbour.
+Notwithstanding this policy, the boardwalk/walkway must be developed in an environmentally responsible way and must not have a negative impact on French Creek and the associated riparian vegetation.